-Is there a new Van Dongen catalogue raisonné?
+Is there a new Van Dongen Catalogue Raisonné?

-How do I confirm whether the Wildenstein Institute issued an Attestation Letter for a given work of art?
+How do I confirm whether the Wildenstein Institute issued an “Attestation” Letter for a given work of art?

-If you would simply like to know if a work was ever issued an Attestation of Inclusion from the Wildenstein Institute, you must submit a Research Request and pay a fee of $500, plus NY state sales tax.
+If you would like to know if a work was ever issued an “Attestation of Inclusion” from the Wildenstein Institute, you must submit an Archival Inquiry and pay a fee of $550, plus New York state sales tax.

-If I am not in possession of the original “Attestation” from the Wildenstein Institute, do I need to submit the work again to the WPI?
+If I am not in possession of the original “Attestation” from the Wildenstein Institute, do I need to submit a Request for Inclusion to the WPI?

-• the Work will be included in the WPI Digital Catalogue; or
+• the work will be included in the WPI Digital Catalogue; or

-• the Work will not be included in the WPI Digital Catalogue; or
+• the work will not be included in the WPI Digital Catalogue; or

-• no determination about the Work can be made.
+• no determination about the work can be made